Vincent-Huang-2000/Vincent-Huang-2000/README.md

-- 👋 Hi, I’m @Vincent-Huang-2000
+- 👋 Hi, I’m Vincent Huang
-- 👀 I’m interested in computer vision and artificial intelligence
+- 🏆️ I’m interested in Data analysis and Software development
 - 🌱 I’m currently learning Bachelor of Computer Science
+- 👀 Looking for a job in data analytics or consulting.

 <!---
 quantum-collision/quantum-collision is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.